shopware/docs/guides/installation/valet.md

 1. Create a new empty folder for example `~/sites`
 2. Clone the development template like you normally would \(dev + platform\) into this folder
+3. Adjust params instalation editing `.psh.yaml.dist`
-3. Run `./psh.phar install`
+4. Run `./psh.phar install`
-4. Move to `~/sites` and run `valet park` to register valet for this directory.
+5. Move to `~/sites` and run `valet park` to register valet for this directory.
 Shopware should now be accessible via the `folder-name.test`.
 Notice: "folder-name" is the name of the Shopware development template in `~/sites`
-5. Optional: Disable SSL via `valet unsecure` because this might cause problems with the watcher
+6. Optional: Disable SSL via `valet unsecure` because this might cause problems with the watcher

 ## Troubleshooting